5argon/MacbookUbuntuTrackpad/README.md

 ## Installation

 1. Clone or download the repo so you have the **50-synaptics.conf** file.
 2. Make sure `/etc/X11/xorg.conf.d/` directory exist.
-Put the file or symlinking it to that directory.
+Copy the file to that directory. (symlinking does not work)
 3. Restart and see if it works or not.
 (Or try `synclient` command and see if the values corresponds to that in the `.conf` file.
 4. If it is not working, GNOME might be overriding your configuration.
 Download and use `dconf-editor`